top of page

 People don’t analyze your words as much as you think.

-If you sound unsure → they ask more.
-If you sound certain → they move on.
+If you sound certain and confident → they move on.

 That’s why the goal isn’t the perfect answer.